canonical/rebac-admin/HACKING.md

 yarn build-api
 ```

-Once the script runs succesfully, the built API files can be found in `src/api`.
+Once the script runs successfully, the built API files can be found in `src/api`.

 _Note: The API files are built from the `openapi.yaml` spec file.
 In case the
 spec file is not present in the root of the repository, the above command will